-13. The tolerance threshold for under-enrolment against funded student places in non-controlled areas will normally be 2%, subject to the terms of the outcome agreement.
-This threshold applies to total funded places within non-controlled subject areas, for Scottish-domiciled (Scots-dom) students and students from the rest of the European Union (rEU).
+19. The tolerance threshold for under-enrolment against funded student places in non-controlled areas will normally be 2%, subject to the terms of the outcome agreement.
+This threshold applies to total funded places within non-controlled subject areas, for students with home fee status.
 For under-enrolment in the non-controlled subjects SFC will recover Main Teaching Grant equivalent to that associated with the recruitment below the tolerance threshold.